What is a Customer Service Representative?

-Many customer service representatives work in call centers, or customer contact centers.
+Many customer service representatives work in call centres, or customer contact centres.
 Others work in insurance agencies, banks, stores, or other organizations that interact with customers.
-Some work from home.
-Although the number of at-home agents is still relatively small, their numbers are growing.
+Some work from home; although the number of at-home agents is still relatively small, their numbers are growing.

-Customer contact center workers usually sit at a workstation with a telephone, headset, and computer.
-These centers may be crowded and noisy, and the work can be repetitive or stressful, with little time in-between calls.
+Customer contact centre workers usually sit at a workstation with a telephone, headset, and computer.
+These centres may be crowded and noisy, and the work can be repetitive or stressful, with little time in-between calls.

 Customer service representatives who work in retail stores may interact in person with customers.
 Whether they interact by phone, chat, or in-person, they occasionally may have to deal with difficult or angry customers, which can be challenging.